Fewer False Failures: Introducing DOM-Level Element Matching

 Process overview

-Research & concept validation
+Research & Concept Validation

 I conducted a competitor analysis and gathered the necessary information before designing the feature.